sen-gthb/athletic_sales_analysis/README.md

 # athletic_sales_analysis
-Module 5 Challenge: This challenge evaluates athletic apparel sales data.
-Completed partially in collaboration with an EdX tutor.
+This challenge uses Pandas dataframes and Python coding to clean, prepare, analyze, and evaluate athletic apparel sales data.
+Timeframes, retailers, and apparel categories that sold the most were extracted and analyzed.
+Completed independently and in collaboration with an EdX tutor.